The Fugitive (2000 TV series)

 The Fugitive is an American action drama television series that aired on CBS from October 6, 2000, to May 25, 2001.
 The series featured Tim Daly as Richard Kimble, Mykelti Williamson as Gerard, and Stephen Lang as the one-armed man.
-The show serves as a remake of the original 1960s television series of the same name and is the fourth release from the titular franchise.
+The show serves as a remake of the 1963 series of the same name and is the fourth release from The Fugitive franchise.

 Plot

 Dr. Richard Kimble (Tim Daly) was wrongly convicted for the murder of his wife.
 He escapes from custody and changes his identity and toils at many jobs to search for a one-armed man (Stephen Lang) he saw leave the scene of the crime.
 He is relentlessly pursued by Lieutenant Gerard (Mykelti Williamson) obsessed with his capture.